birkheadc/birchemmo_user_api/README.md

 dotnet user-secrets set EmailConfigNoReply:Port {most likely 465 or 587}
 dotnet user-secrets set EmailConfigNoReply:Username {your email account's username}
 dotnet user-secrets set EmailConfigNoReply:Password {your email accounts password}

+dotnet user-secrets set JwtConfig:Issuer {address this application lives at}
+dotnet user-secrets set JwtConfig:Audience {address where the token will be consumed, in this case same as issuer}
+dotnet user-secrets set JwtConfig:Key {a random string of at least n length, keep secret (I can't remember what n is...)}
 ```

 ### Production